hihihippp/scottsievert.github.io/src/source/_posts/2014-10-31-mathematics-behind-xkcd-number-688.markdown

 ![xkcd comic](http://imgs.xkcd.com/comics/self_description.png)

-I'm betting Randall implemented this with a for-loop even though he probably knows the theory.
+I'm betting Randall implemented this with a for-loop[^bet] even though he probably knows the theory.
 It's what I would also do (and did) -- a for-loop is just too easy.

+[^bet]:Randall's for-loop was implemented with Photoshop.

 ```python
 x = define_source_image()